alexybaddie/MIDI-Humanization-AI/README.md

 # MIDI-Humanization-AI
 AI to humanize MIDI velocities and note length

-It doesn't currently do anything with the note velocities and note lengths, but I'm trying to get it to work.
+**It doesn't currently do anything with the note velocities and note lengths, but I'm trying to get it to work.**

+## Setup the Environment

 Clone the project